LivingLegacyMedia/vowbound/chapter_19.md

 "Then at least let me give you support.
 I'll position a squad near the terminus—out of sight, but close enough to intervene if things go wrong."

-Cassian shook his head.
-"Draven will sense them.
-He'll know I didn't come alone, and it'll give him an excuse to refuse any negotiation.
-Or worse—activate his Hollow network immediately as retaliation."
+Cassian considered it, then shook his head.
+"Draven will sense them through his network.
+Anyone within a half-mile radius who's hollow or connected to someone hollow becomes his eyes and ears.
+He'll know I didn't come alone, and it gives him leverage to refuse negotiation."

 "So you're going completely alone?
 Into a fortified position held by a man with two coins and an army of Hollow?"
 Drenneth's expression was grim.
-"That's suicide, Cassian."

-"Maybe.
-But it's the only approach that might work."
-Cassian met his eyes.
-"Draven wants to talk.
-To recruit me, or at least convince me his vision is right.
-If I show up with soldiers at my back, I'm proving I'm already his enemy.
-If I come alone, I'm showing I'm willing to listen—even if it's a lie."
+"Not helpless."
+Cassian tapped the coins in his pocket.
+"I'm bringing tools he can't fully counter.
+The Coin of Heads lets me see through deceptions, understand true motives, find weaknesses in his arguments.
+The Coin of Seeds gives me options for escape or leverage he won't anticipate."
+He met Drenneth's eyes.
+"And I'm bringing something more dangerous than either coin—the willingness to listen.
+Draven wants to explain himself, justify his vision.
+People always reveal more than they intend when they think they're winning."

 The King nodded slowly.
 "There's wisdom in that.
 Draven respects power, but he values converts more.
 Someone who chooses to join him willingly is worth more to his cause than another Hollow servant."

 "Exactly," Cassian said.
 "So I go alone.
 I listen.
-I learn what I can.
+I learn what I can about his plans, his weaknesses, his true goals.
 And I buy time for Torin to finish researching whatever your father discovered."

 Drenneth didn't look happy, but he nodded.
 "At least take a signal flare.
 If everything goes wrong, light it.
 I'll have people watching from a distance—far enough that Draven won't sense them as a threat, close enough to see a flare.
 They won't be able to breach and extract you, but they can create a distraction.
 Give you a chance to run."